 Transcribe interviews on-device with AI summaries and Q&A — no uploads, no per-minute fees, no waiting. iPhone, iPad, and Mac.

-If you currently pay per minute, see how the costs compare in our Rev pricing breakdown, or why Rev doesn't work offline.
+If you currently pay per minute, see how the costs compare in our best offline transcription apps, or why Rev doesn't work offline.

 Frequently Asked Questions